 Option 2: Sell the Property and Pay off the Reverse Mortgage

 If the heirs intend to sell the house, they have to make sure they change the title to their names before selling.

 A reverse mortgage is a non-recourse loan.
-This means that the heir is never for any shortfall on loan.
+This means that the heir or the eligible non-borrowing spouse is never for any shortfall on the loan.
 If the property sells for an amount lesser than what is owed on the mortgage, the lender cannot look to the heir to make up the difference.
 There is usually an insurance policy in place to cover the shortfall.
 However, the sale must be genuine and made to a non-related third party.
 Otherwise, heirs could “sell” the home for less than what is owed on the reverse mortgage, and FHA Insurance would have to cover the shortfall, making fraud easily possible.

 Option 3: Deed in Lieu of Foreclosure

 If the heir does not want the home and the hassle of selling it and settling the reverse mortgage, they can elect to contact the lender and sign a deed in lieu of foreclosure.
 This process involves the lender accepting a deed instead of having to go through the foreclosure process.

 In the right circumstances, executing a deed can be the quickest and most straightforward way to deal with the asset.

 Typically the financier will work with the heirs and give them time to sell the house or close the loan before considering a foreclosure.
 Close communication with the lender is a good idea.
 Often extensions of time can be granted where it is evident that the heirs are genuinely trying to raise finances or sell the property with interest payments.

 Before making any decisions about a home with a reverse mortgage, it is best to consult someone who has an excellent understanding of the probate laws so that you can make the right decision in your unique circumstances.